2 tips for the DAKI retrospective incl. examples

 At first glance, you might not see the difference here, but as I said before, the devil is in the details.

-In my opinion, constant improvement is one of the secrets to personally or as a team “becoming the best version of yourself”.
-But improvement involves so much more than “doing more of something”.
+Continuous improvement is, in my opinion, one of the secrets to personally or as a team “becoming the best version of yourself”.
+But improvement involves so much more than “doing more of something.”

 For example, you can improve in things that are important but not yet as good as you would like them to be.
-And doing “more” of something is only a tiny fraction of what “improve” means to me.
+And doing “more” of something is only a tiny fraction of what “improve” includes for me.

-And even if the word doesn’t seem that different at first glance - the unconscious processes that take place inside you differ considerably.
-Therefore, for me, “improve” takes home the victory🏆
+And even if the word doesn’t seem that different at first glance - the unconscious processes that take place in you are significantly different.
+Therefore, “improve” takes home the victory for me here🏆

 Now we can take a closer look at “Less vs. Drop”.
 When was the last time you did less of something and why?
 For me, it was reducing the time I spent in meetings.

 Because meetings massively worsened my productivity.
-Yet there was a reason why I even attended these meetings: “communication” or “information exchange.”
+Nevertheless, there was a reason why I even attended these meetings: “communication” or “exchange of information.”

 In this case, I wanted to spend less time in meetings, but maintain the flow of information in the team.
-“Less” meetings weren’t the right way for me - I had to improve the way information was exchanged with my colleagues (improve according to the DAKI method)🗣
+“Less” meetings were not the right way for me - I had to improve the way information was exchanged with my colleagues (improve according to the DAKI method)🗣

 For me, “less” of something is always a sign that I need to improve in that area.

-My credo: Either I improve at something (in this case, by exchanging the same amount of information in less time) or I leave it alone.
-And hey, that’s exactly what it’s all about - less vs. omitting?💡
+My credo: Either I improve in something (in this case, by exchanging the same amount of information in less time) or I leave it completely.
+And hey, that’s exactly what it’s all about - Less vs. Omission?💡

 I don’t know about you, but for me, the DAKI (Drop Add Keep Improve) retrospective is the clear winner and one of my favorite retrospective formats to reflect and become a better team week after week.